 The West County Community Services staff held their November all-staff meeting last week.
 At the monthly meetings, the staff report to each other about their activities.
-And a member of one of the Divisions will often present information helpful to the work done by all the staff.
+A WCCS team member will often present information helpful to the work done by all the staff.

 It’s a careful balance for anyone in the social service field, a balance each worker must attend to.
 Not easy.
 How to care and not care too much, holding that sensitive, but all important boundary.

 In other matters, Daniel Barwick was introduced as the new Sebastopol Park Village on-site manager.
 WCCS has begun a housing-for-the-homeless program there.
 The program will provide eight additional living units for homeless families and individuals and will provide the full-range of WCCS services to the 65 low-income residents already living there.

 Dannielle Danforth, Director of Housing, announced the December 2 opening of the Emergency Shelter in the Vets Building in Guerneville.
 A new Shelter staff has been hired to manage it for the four months it is open from December through March.
 The new staff introduced themselves.
 Each appears to be uniquely experienced and well-qualified to do the sometimes challenging work.

 Erica Azimov has been hired as a case manager for the Rapid Re-Housing program for the homeless.
 Phillip Tapia continues his work providing WCCS services and resources for 95 low-income residential units throughout west county.